Programs for Licensure

 Programs for Teacher Licensure

-Choose from a range of certificates and master’s degrees that are approved pathways to teacher licensure in Indiana.
-Because Indiana has reciprocity agreements with most states, once you hold an Indiana initial teacher license, you may be able to gain equivalent licensure in the state where you live or intend to be employed.
+Choose from a range of certificates and master’s degrees that are approved pathways to teacher licensure in Indiana, which you can apply for once you graduate.
+Because Indiana participates in reciprocity with many states, you may be able to obtain comparable licensure in the state where you live or plan to work once you hold an Indiana license.

 M.A. in Elementary Teaching